Open-Systems-Pharmacology/rSharp/README.md

 allows to create .NET objects, access their fields, and call their methods.

-This package is based on the [rClr](https://github.com/rdotnet/rClr) package and utilizes some of its code base.
+This package is based on the [rClr](https://github.com/rdotnet/rClr), [rdotnet](https://github.com/rdotnet/rdotnet), and [dynamic-interop-dll](https://github.com/rdotnet/dynamic-interop-dll) packages and utilizing some of their code base.

 The package utilizes two code bases - the R code which is exposed to the user, and the C++/C# code that communicates with the .NET libraries.
 The